lanceoribello/GameCenter/Phase2/GameCenter/app/TEAM.md

 Implemented the logic behind the copying and loading of Grids for use in undoing and autoSaving.
 Developed how the Grid is displayed within BlocksView.

+## Ishan Sharma

+##Sliding Tiles Menu Activity and test
+Made The sliding Tiles menu activity page, specifically the saving of a game and loading a game from a list of games.
+Also added tests for the controller class

+## Snake Menu Activity and test
+Made the snake game button switch in GameSelectActivity and the snake menu activity page with more focus on saving new snake games and loading from a list of saved games.
+Also added tests for the controller class.

+## Blocks Menu Activity
+Similar to Snake and Sliding tiles, made the menu activity page of this class with more focus on saving a game and loading a game.
+Added tests for the controller class.

+## Snake Pause
+Implemented the Pause feature in Snake.

+## Snake Controller tests
+Added tests for the snake controller class, which is a controller class for snakeview.

 # Meeting Notes

 ## October 21, 2018